laurence-finn/Safari/README.md

 A website that tracks wildlife in the USA.

 ## Video Walkthrough
-For a walkthrough of the website's functionality and coding methods, please visit https://youtu.be/59Q19aA7mz8 .
+For a general walkthrough of the website's functionality and coding methods, please visit https://youtu.be/59Q19aA7mz8 .

+For a database walkthrough, please visit https://youtu.be/EQlrE47-SRM .

 ## Prerequisites